Fitness Diet Trends

 The ketogenic diet has shown promising results in various areas of health.
 It has been primarily used as a tool for weight loss due to its ability to promote fat burning.
 Additionally, the keto diet is known to improve markers of cardiovascular health, such as reducing blood triglyceride levels and increasing HDL (good) cholesterol.
 It has also been associated with improved brain function, including mental clarity and focus, as well as potentially benefiting individuals with certain neurological conditions.

-See also Fitness Employment Trends
+See also Fitness Trends Nutrition

 Challenges and Risks of the Ketogenic Diet